-- the Knightsbridge Management Plan, and - the Knightsbridge Evidence Base Document.

-Part Two: contains the The Knightsbridge Management Plan (Management Plan).
+- Part One: contains the Knightsbridge Neighbourhood Plan policies under five themes Character; Community; Culture and Education; Public Spaces and Utilities; and Environment.
+Each policy is presented with an explanation of what it seeks to achieve and how this helps to deliver the overall vision and objectives.
+This is complemented by the Policies Maps, presented immediately before the appendices, which show the extent of the relevant designations referred to in the policies.
+All policies are required to be read and applied together when determining individual planning applications. - Part Two: contains the Knightsbridge Management Plan (Management Plan).
 This is not a formal part of the development plan but reflects wider community aspirations than those relating to development and the use of land.
 It identifies a set of non-policy actions which would support the improvements that are necessary to deliver the vision, values and objectives in the Plan.
-It also sets out the Forum's approach to the use of monies from the Community Infrastructure Levy (CIL) and other planning obligations e.g. s106 agreements.

-Part Three: containsT-the Knightsbridge Evidence Base Document(Evidence Base) that underpins each policy and provides more detail on how the policy has been developed.
-Whilst also not part of the development plan, Part One and Part Three it should be read alongside the Neighbourhood Plan-tegether to understand fully the rationale and purpose of each policy.
-In certain policies, explicit reference is made to specific parts of the Knightsbridge Evidence Base Document.
-It Part Three also sets out some useful background information about Knightsbridge and how the Plan has been developed.
+It also sets out the Forum's approach to the use of monies from the Community Infrastructure Levy (CIL) and other planning obligations e.g. s106 agreements. - Part Three: contains the Knightsbridge Evidence Base (Evidence Base) that underpins each policy and provides more detail on how the policy has been developed.
+Part One and Part Three should be read together to understand fully the rationale and purpose of each policy.
+Part Three also sets out some useful background information about Knightsbridge and how the Plan has been developed.